 Ingredients:

-2 cups of white rice
+2 cups of white rice, cooked

 4 cups of chicken stock

-2 stalks of scallions, finely chopped
+2 stalks of scallions, roughly chopped

 a handful of cilantro, finely chopped